leenathomas01/embodied-agent-governance/examples/hidden-constraints.md

 3. Agent increases force
 4. Drawer still does not move
 5. Agent applies maximum available force
-6. Hardware damage occurs or the agent reports incorrect mechanical failure
+6. Hardware damage occurs, or the agent incorrectly concludes that the drawer mechanism itself has failed.

 **Failure Type:** Unproductive persistence leading to damage or incorrect diagnosis

-**Root cause:** Agent interpreted resistance as execution failure rather than environmental information.
-Escalated effort instead of escalating doubt.
+**Root cause:** Agent interpreted resistance as execution failure rather than environmental information, escalating effort instead of escalating doubt.

 ---